softozor/csharp-bdd-tdd/doc/live-coding-session.md

 }
 ```

 Here above, we first create whatever is necessary for our test: a `PersonViewModel` and a new `PersonItem` in essence.
 Then we act on the system under test: we verify that the data are persisted.
-Note that we use the `NewSinglePersonGenerator` we defined as we were writing the acceptance tests.

 In the global code overview we came up with during the writing of the acceptance tests, we did not delve that much into the details of how our `PersonViewModel` would look like.
 The apparition of an `IPersonProvider` popped up upon writing that test.
 Indeed, the data need to come from somewhere, and that somewhere is precisely the `IPersonProvider`.
 The construction of the `PersonViewModel` needs to be adapted: